Program Director: Thomas Lenz, PharmD

 Healthy Lifestyle Management is the study of theory and practice of whole person health.
 It is fostered through the beliefs and actions of the care of others and self by building relationships, refining practices springing from reflection, and appreciating the interconnectedness of all things.
-At Creighton, the program is interdisciplinary and combines the theory of social sciences with the application of natural sciences to promote the fullest sense of personal well-being.
-Students learn to work one-on-one with people of all ages and cultures with the purpose of fostering the creation of health so that each individual can optimally thrive in the community in which they live, work, and spend their time.
+The program is interdisciplinary and combines the theory of social sciences with the application of natural sciences to promote the fullest sense of personal well-being.
+Students learn to foster the creation of health so that each individual can optimally thrive in the community in which they live, work, and spend their time.

 The foundational philosophy of Healthy Lifestyle Management at Creighton University consists of four parts.
 Each part works synergistically towards the formation of the student who studies HLM.